Anthony Davis NBA Playoffs Player Props: Lakers vs. Grizzlies

 Anthony Davis Insights vs. the Grizzlies

-- The Lakers average the second-most possessions per game with 104.8.
-His opponents, the Grizzlies, have one of the fastest tempos, ranking sixth with 104.1 possessions per contest.

-- The Grizzlies allow 113 points per contest, 11th-ranked in the league.
+- On defense, the Grizzlies have allowed 113 points per contest, which is 11th-best in the NBA.

-- The Grizzlies allow 44.4 rebounds per contest, ranking 21st in the NBA.

 Anthony Davis vs. the Grizzlies